“Western societies are putting doubts in our heads. Now I pass on my knowledge and skills to other parents and cheer them along!” – Stephanie Beucher

 We also offer advice on sleep, educating parents on what is “normal” baby behavior, milestones, etc. We are just new parents’ safety net, cheering along to the little victories and comforting them in those days when we all feel we aren’t nailing this parenting business!

 Thank you, Stephanie, that is such a wonderful business.
 Can you please tell me why you decided to start supporting women postnatally, with breastfeeding and sleep?
 What inspired you to do this and why?

-While I loved caring for women on the ward, I felt frustrated by the lack of time and resources which stopped me from delivering the high standards of care I was aspiring to.
-Taking on board the knowledge and skills I had learned, I trained further in lactation then sleep.
+While I loved caring for women in the ward, I felt frustrated by the lack of time and resources which stopped me from delivering the high standards of care I was aspiring to.
+Taking on board the knowledge and skills I had learned, I trained further in lactation than sleep.

 It felt important to me to gain as much knowledge as possible to offer parents tailored-made support.
 My role is mainly to educate and manage expectations.
-On one hand, we are telling women to breastfeed (and they should as there is nothing better for human babies) but, if on the other hand, there is only very little support, what happens when things do not go to plan?
+On one hand, we are telling women to breastfeed (and they should as there is nothing better for human babies), on the other hand, there is only very little support, what happens when things do not go to plan?

 What an inspiring reason to start your business.
 I’m sure mothers out there would relate to the angsts of this problem and would love to get extra support from someone like you!

 I would assume that working with mothers and babies is a rewarding job; but what would you say has been your biggest achievement and proudest moment so far in your career/business and why?